 Murrieta Designated Recommending expanding the SOI to include LAFCO-identified island or pocket (P25).
-The City anticipates annexation for a large development proposal, known as the Murrieta Hills Specific Plan Amendment, that has been approved.
-This will significantly increase demand for services and facilities in Murrieta.
+An application for a SOI amendment and concurrent annexation for most of Pocket P25 was submitted in May 2022.
 Norco Designated Recommending no SOI change.
 LAFCO may wish to coordinate with Norco to annex portions of the existing SOI where the City may already be extending municipal services.
 The municipal boundary for the City is bifurcating residential developments southwest of River Road along Bluff Street, leaving unincorporated residential properties in portions of the Norco SOI on the opposite side of City-maintained streets from incorporated residential properties.
 Perris Designated Perris is requesting expansion of the Perris SOI in one area on the City's eastern boundary.
 As the Perris SOI nears a population of 30,000 and contains multiple DUCs, the City of Perris should consider annexing parts of the SOI.
 Riverside Designated Recommending working with Riverside City staff to add existing unsphered pockets P17, P18, P19, P20, and P21 to the Riverside SOI.
 As mentioned in relation to the Jurupa Valley SOI, there are unincorporated areas along the Santa Ana River which the City of Riverside has expressed interest in annexing.
 A remote area in the Riverside SOI, south of Cajalco Ridge, may be unreasonably difficult for the City of Riverside to be the ultimate service provider.
 Temecula Designated Recommending no SOI change.
 Wildomar Coterminous Recommending no SOI change.
 City staff indicated that there is interest in extending the Wildomar SOI to include the unincorporated La Cresta community.